ufukty/gohandlers/docs/reference/glossary/validation-and-custom-types.md

-# Understanding Validation & Custom Types in gohandlers
+# Validation & Custom Types

 One of the most powerful features of **gohandlers** is its ability to generate consistent and thorough validation logic—without adding extra boilerplate to your handlers.
 This is made possible by a combination of **validation-aware request structs** and support for **custom types** that encapsulate their own parsing and checking rules.